 External Ids for BBS2 Gene

-Previous Symbols for BBS2 Gene
+Previous HGNC Symbols for BBS2 Gene

 This gene is a member of the Bardet-Biedl syndrome (BBS) gene family.
-Bardet-Biedl syndrome is an autosomal recessive disorder characterized by severe pigmentary retinopathy, obesity, polydactyly, renal malformation and mental retardation.
+Bardet-Biedl syndrome is an autosomal recessive disorder characterized by severe pigmentary retinopathy, obesity, polydactyly, renal malformation and cognitive disability.
 The proteins encoded by BBS gene family members are structurally diverse and the similar phenotypes exhibited by mutations in BBS gene family members is likely due to their shared roles in cilia formation and function.
 Many BBS proteins localize to the basal bodies, ciliary axonemes, and pericentriolar regions of cells.
 BBS proteins may also be involved in intracellular trafficking via microtubule-related transport.
 The protein encoded by this gene forms a multiprotein BBSome complex with seven other BBS proteins.[provided by RefSeq, Oct 2014]

 GeneCards Summary for BBS2 Gene

 BBS2 (Bardet-Biedl Syndrome 2) is a Protein Coding gene.
 Diseases associated with BBS2 include Bardet-Biedl Syndrome 2 and Retinitis Pigmentosa 74.
 Among its related pathways are Organelle biogenesis and maintenance and Cargo trafficking to the periciliary membrane.
 Gene Ontology (GO) annotations related to this gene include RNA polymerase II repressing transcription factor binding.